pikatchu/closedsource/book/0020-binary.md

 Leo nodded slightly.

 "Now, in practice, we don’t usually invent new symbols like we just did," Mr. Lee continued.
-"It’s hard to remember too many strange characters, so it's tradition to reuse well-known digits as long as possible.
+"It’s hard to remember too many strange characters, so it's tradition to reuse well-known digits as much as possible.
 We start with 0, 1, 2… and when we run out of numbers, we use letters."

 Leo raised an eyebrow.
 "Letters?"